-The location of the site and its straddling of the inshore 6nm IFCA district and offshore 6 - 12 nm MMO waters results in a fishing fleet comprising of both small (under 12 m) and large (over 12 m) vessels.
-Within the MMO portion of the site the available evidence suggests that the majority of activity from larger (VMS) vessels occurring over the sandbank and reef features between 2014 and 2018 is from potting, gillnetting and seining, however levels of gillnetting appears to have reduced considerably from 2015 onwards and seining activity only occurred in a few of the years analysed.
-For larger vessels, potting appears to be the only gear to be interacting with the features with any kind of regularity.
+The location of the site and its straddling of the inshore 6 nm IFC District and the offshore (beyond 6 nm) MMO area results in a fishing fleet comprising of both small (under 12 m) and large (over 12 m) vessels.
+Within the MMO portion of the site the available evidence suggests that the majority of activity from larger (VMS) vessels occurring over the sandbank and reef features between 2014 and 2018 is from potting, gillnetting and seining, however levels of gillnetting appears to have reduced considerably from 2015 onwards.
+This is likely to be an under representation of the potting activity occurring within the site as it is often undertaken by smaller vessels (Eastern IFCA pers comms.).
+For larger vessels, potting appears to be the only gear to be interacting with the features regularly.
 Spatial footprint analysis is similar for all gear types analysed between 2014 and 2018 showing small gear footprints and Pr-values.

-Understanding the activity of the under 12m fleet is more difficult but all evidence suggests activity is low with relatively few vessels engaged in fishing activity particularly in the MMO portion of the site which is more difficult to reach by smaller vessels due to the distance from shore.
-Demersal longline activities appear to be reserved for the smaller inshore fleet with no records of longlining activity occurring in the VMS data however this too appears to be of low intensity (MMO coastal pers comms.) and more commonly occurring over the less sensitive sandbank features than reef (Figure 18).
+Understanding the activity of the under 12 m fleet is more difficult but all evidence suggests activity is low with relatively few vessels engaged in fishing activity particularly in the MMO portion of the site which is more difficult to reach by smaller vessels due to the distance from shore.
+Demersal longline activities appear to be reserved for the smaller inshore fleet with no records of longlining activity occurring in the VMS data however this too appears to be of low intensity (MMO coastal pers comms.) and more commonly occurring over the less sensitive sandbank features than reef (Figure 20).

 Individually, the fisheries evidence sources used in this assessment each suffer from limitations for example in terms of fleet coverage, confidence and age.
-However, when considered together they provide a consistent picture of mostly low levels of fishing activity in and around the sandbanks and S. spinulosa reefs of the Inner Dowsing, Race Bank and North Ridge SAC.
+However, when considered together they provide a consistent picture of mostly low levels of fishing activity in and around the sandbanks and S. spinulosa reefs of the SAC.

-Despite the relatively low levels of activity it is clear there is interaction and or the potential for interaction between the fishing activity occurring and the protected Annex I sandbank and reef features of the Inner Dowsing, Race Bank and North Ridge SAC.
+Despite the relatively low levels of activity, it is clear there is interaction, or the potential for interaction, between the fishing activity occurring and the protected Annex I sandbank and reef features of the Inner Dowsing, Race Bank and North Ridge SAC.
 The sections below examine the pressure that each fishing type exerts on the features of the site.